microsoft/Build-OMS-Agent-for-Linux/README.md

 #### Preparing system tests

-**This section only aplies if you do not have read access to [OMS TestCoverage] (https://github.com/Microsoft/OMS-Agent-for-Linux-testconfig) project**
+**This section only aplies if you do not have read access to [OMS TestConfig] (https://github.com/Microsoft/OMS-Agent-for-Linux-testconfig) project**

 System tests communicate with the server.
 They require keys which may